 In the very early days of a startup, there are typically two founding roles: technology and business.
 The technology founder is architecting and building the product.
 He is essentially serving as the head of product and engineering.
 At the same time, the business founder is selling and supporting the product.
 She is essentially serving as the head of sales, marketing and customer success.
 Both founders are likely contributing to administration, fundraising and hiring, so they are both essentially serving as head of operations and in some cases, sharing CEO responsibilities.

 There is a specific moment in a startup’s growth when it becomes clear: the founders can’t do everything anymore.This is a pivotal point in a startup’s lifecycle because it mandates some structure and organization to scale.
 Specifically, it requires hiring a functional leader for each operating area of the business.
 While the founders had to be generalists and constantly context switch between areas of the business, functional leaders (often Director, VP or Head of X) are domain experts that are highly specialized in making one area of the startup crank.
 Most technology startups have the following functions:

-Successful organizations understand that in order to convert leads to customers, and retain them, each stage of the funnel must work together in unison.This requires tight alignment between sales, marketing and customer success.
-Marketing must generate the right amount of qualified leads, sales needs to provide adequate pipeline coverage to close, and customer success must properly onboard, deliver on sales promises and prevent churn.
+Successful organizations understand that in order to convert leads to customers, and retain them, each stage of the funnel must work in unison.This requires tight alignment between sales, marketing and customer success.
+Marketing must generate the right number of qualified leads, sales needs to provide adequate pipeline coverage to close, and customer success must properly onboard, deliver on sales promises and prevent cancellations.